L1lith/Purple-Deprecated/README.md

 # Purple
-Purple is a Isomorphic React based Web Framework.
+Purple is a Isomorphic React based Web Framework focused on High Performance.
 Skip to [Getting Started](#getting-started)

 #### What does this mean?